 Go ahead and let Google set up a few campaigns for you on AdWords.
 Then Make these changes.

-- Set your geographical location or have Google target a certain area.
-15-25 miles around your office is a good range, if you want you can choose just your state.
-This will exclude any one outside your selected local area.
+- Set your geographical location or have Google target a particular area.
+15-25 miles around your office, this range is suitable for local businesses, or if you want you can choose just your state.
+This set-up will exclude anyone outside your selected local area.

 - I recommend setting your ads to run only during hours you will answer the phone.
 If you can’t figure out how to do this, Google will help you.